riege/one-record-hackathon2023-onecsd/README.md

 ## Format of QR codes

-The ONeCSD webserver is designed to run linked directly with a ONE Record server of a forwarder.
+The ONeCSD webserver is designed to run in combination with a ONE Record server of a forwarder.
 The current ONeCSD implementation as a Hackathon project was running against a provided AWS NE:ONE server, the current code has no support to configure the URL of the connected ONE Record server.